 Here too, the rental period may be no more than 14 days per year.

-To apply this strategy successfully, be sure to maintain a written rental agreement and document the rental price and purpose of business meetings held at the home.
+To do this right, make sure to have a written rental agreement and document the rental price and purpose of business meetings held at the home.

 What if I Receive a 1099-MISC?